axltxl/ansible-cluster/README.md

-#Ansible cluster
+#Ansible playbooks
-This is a set of ansible playbooks composed by a set of roles meant to be used for provisioning all nodes across a cluster, these nodes are mostly dummies that once provisioned they should be ready to hold Docker containers and belong to a cluster.
+This is a set of ansible playbooks composed by a set of roles meant to be used for provisioning groups of nodes across an infrastructure.

 ##Requirements
 * python